Fish aggregating devices

 Artificial reef units

-Two artificial reefs, consisting of pre-cast concrete modules are deployed in Tasmanian waters in October 2022 at Great Bay and January 2023 at Turners Beach.
-This project is the result of promises by the Tasmanian Government in 2018 to provide exciting new recreational fishing opportunities.
+Two artificial reefs were deployed in Tasmanian waters in late 2022 at Great Bay and January 2023 at Turners Beach.
+This project is the result of a commitment by the Tasmanian Government to provide exciting new recreational fishing opportunities in areas where little natural reef exists.

-The impacts of both reefs will be closely monitored, particularly in the first five years.
+Both reefs have received environmental approvals and their impacts will be closely monitored, particularly in the first five years.

 Locations